Justfication7/Justfication7/README.md

 - 💞️ I’m looking to collaborate with other Nerds to help me and other guys! ;D Maybe in the future, we are working together?
 - 📫 How to reach me/ kissamaukoirahau7@outlook.com
 - 😄 Pronouns: Peace & Love!
-- ⚡ Fun fact: Number 7, was followed whole life!
+- ⚡ Fun fact: Number 7, was followed my whole life!
 Since I was born ;D Hello World!
 777
+I am a person, what is your excuse?